glFusion/forms/README.md

 * `[forms:radio name:<fld_name> value:<fld_value> check]`

 Parameters:
-* fld_name: A name for this field.
+* fld_name: A name for this field or radio button group.
 Required.
 This should normally be globally unique but may be duplicated between pages if you wish the pages to show the same data.
 * fld_value: The field value.
 Required for radio buttons, not used for checkboxes.
 * check: Indicates that the field should be checked initially.
 Once the guest has checked or unchecked the item this has no effect.